sourmash-bio/sourmash/doc/developer.md

 ├── data/               | data used for demos
 ├── doc/                | the documentation rendered in sourmash.bio
-├── include/            | C/C++ header files for using core library ├── sourmash/           | The Python module and CLI code ├── sourmash_lib/       | DEPRECATED: previous name of the Python module ├── src/                |
+├── include/            | C/C++ header files for using core library ├── src/                |
-│   └── core            | Code for the core library (Rust) ├── tests/              | Tests for the Python module and CLI ├── utils/              |
+│   ├── core/           | Code for the core library (Rust) │   └── sourmash/       | The Python module and CLI code ├── tests/              | Tests for the Python module and CLI ├── utils/              |
 ├── asv.conf.json       | benchmarking config file (for ASV)